suhlig/game_of_life/README.md

 end
 ```

-When you run `rspec spec`, you should have 3 passing tests and 1 pending test -- a working grid of cells!
+When you run `rspec spec`, you should have 3 passing tests -- a working grid of cells!

 ### Our first Refactor: Using Patterns to Create Grids